 New York rent Assistance.
 Are you unemployed and need help with rent?
 These New York programs can help with rent.
-The goal of this outreach is to help families with issues, like food, referrals to food banks, help to pay bills.
-Whether you live in the Bronx, Manhattan, Brooklyn, Queens, or Staten Island, there are programs that help with emergency housing.
+This outreach aims to help families with issues, like food, referrals to food banks, help to pay bills.
+Whether you live in the Bronx, Manhattan, Brooklyn, Queens, or Staten Island, some programs help with emergency housing.

 New York rent assistance and temporary housing programs help prevent eviction and provide temporary and transitional housing.
-Homelessness in America is a real problem, not only in New York City but across the United States.
+Homelessness in America is a real problem in New York City and across the United States.
 It can be one of the most devastating experiences, especially when you have children.

 New York Programs Rent Assistance

 Millions of New Yorkers need help with temporary or permanent housing.
 It is important to know where to go for help before an eviction takes place.
-There are emergency rent assistance programs available, that can help you stay in your home.
+There are emergency rent assistance programs available that can help you stay in your home.
 When you pass a homeless person, know that this situation is not necessarily their fault.
-There are many causes of homelessness, such as the loss of job, sickness, mental illness, disability, divorce and unforeseen disasters.
+There are many causes of homelessness, such as losing a job, sickness, mental illness, disability, divorce, and unforeseen disasters.

-These are our neighbors, our families our friends, and we ourselves are not exempt from misfortune.
+These are our neighbors, our families, our friends, and we ourselves are not exempt from misfortune.
 It could be you.
 If you are homeless or facing homelessness, we have compiled a list of places to get assistance.
-The number of homeless has risen to its highest levels in New York since the time of the Depression.
+The number of homeless has risen to its highest levels in New York since the Depression.
 In 2015, there were said to be almost 60,000 homeless, including men, women, children, and families.
-These live in homeless shelters, welfare hotels and some live on the street.
-The percentage of people in New York, living in shelters is 85% higher than a decade before.
+These live in homeless shelters, welfare hotels, and some live on the street.
+The percentage of people in New York living in shelters is 85% higher than a decade before.

 Government Agencies Provide Rent Assistance